Simplify your talent journey and make confident people-focused decisions with Xref. Find out why the organisations you

-Passive candidates could be the answer for your most challenging recruitment activities and hard-to-fill roles, here’s why:
+Passive candidates seems to be the answer for challenging recruitment activities and hard-to-fill roles, here is why:

 Less competition and stressful timelines: Active candidates make themselves available in the market which means they are interviewing with multiple companies at the same time, the decision to hire could end up being rushed to avoid losing them to the competition.
 Which isn't the case with a passive candidate; if your process takes a little longer, you don't need to worry about a competing offer.

 Authenticity in response: A passive candidate is usually satisfied in their current role and is not actively pursuing a new position which also means that their response to your interview questions will be less staged and ‘real’.
 For instance, when asked generic questions like ‘Why would you work for us’ or ‘Where do you see yourself in the future’, you’re more likely to get a genuine answer.

 As competition for the perfect candidate intensifies, staffing professionals and recruiters try new sourcing strategies to acquire the best candidates (active or passive).
 As passive candidates are not necessarily looking for a role change, they may not be active on traditional job search platforms.
 Here are some techniques to source these hard-to-find candidates.

 Make your database a storehouse of candidate information.
 While a candidate may not have been a good fit for a position advertised in the past, they may be perfect for future opportunities.
 With a good database, you can record a candidate's strengths, qualifications, experiences and more.

 With online reference checking providers like Xref, your referee database can go a long way.
 Xref has identified a way to help clients discover talent in the market through People Search; a standalone analytics platform that will allow users quickly and easily search and filter the referee data that is already held in their Xref account.